Woman carrying cardboard boxes in front of an open door to a house.

 In fact, there are so many different reward cards to choose from that you’ll need to do some homework to find which credit card fits your lifestyle.
 For example, with Discover it® Chrome, you earn 2% cash back at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.2

-When evaluating credit card rewards, make sure to consider interest rates and annual fees.
+When you evaluate credit card rewards, make sure to consider interest rates and annual fees.
 If you’re a first-time credit card applicant, you may want to consider a card with a lower APR and no annual fee to better manage your balance.

-The APR or “annual percentage rate” reflects the interest rate and fees associated with a credit card.
-Essentially, your APR is the cost of borrowing on your credit card, which is why it’s wise to seek out a low APR for your first credit card.
+The APR (annual percentage rate) reflects the interest rate and fees associated with a credit card.
+Your APR is the cost of borrowing on your credit card, which is why it’s wise to seek out a low APR for your first credit card.

 Did you know?